-Over the years, I’ve become increasingly interested what I call ‘the aesthetics of scientific imagination’ – i.e., the “design” decisions entailed in scientific visualization.
-This is particularly important in domains which cannot be seen with the naked eye, because our scientific intuition is guided by the aesthetic representations we use to imagine phenomena which are otherwise invisible.
+I’m interested the aesthetic metaphors that guide scientific imagination.
+This is particularly important in domains which cannot be seen with the naked eye, where our scientific intuition is guided by the aesthetic representations and metaphors we use to imagine phenomena which are otherwise invisible.
 In fact I would almost go so far to claim that imagery is the reality in these domains, profoundly impacting how we communicate these ‘realities’, in both research & educational contexts.
-Over the last few years, my group’s work in digital art has in fact driven a range of scientific research outcomes – e.g., the algorithms we’ve designed to make artworks have been fast enough to accelerate our molecular research.
+Over the last few years, my group’s work in computational aesthetics has in fact driven a range of scientific research outcomes – e.g., the algorithms we’ve designed to make artworks have been fast enough to accelerate our scientific research.
 I like this research paradigm, with aesthetic enquiry and scientific enquiry locked in mutual dialogue, each pushing one another into new territories.

 Lately, I’ve become interested in the overlap between sub-nanoscale aesthetics and spiritual aesthetics, both of which offer lenses for visualizing matter’s essential nature as energy.
 This aesthetic paradigm has proven incredibly useful in helping us to develop immersive digital experiences whose potency is comparable to psychedelic drugs.